joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-request/README.md

 ### Quick Review

-- Express is a code library hosted on npm that is written in JavaScript.
+- Express is a code framework hosted on npm that is written in JavaScript.
 Express is a framework for building a web server
 - We initialize our folder as an npm project by typing `npm init`
 - Add npm packages by typing `npm install <package-name> `e.g. `npm install express`
 - Use the `require()` function to bring in the express code, so we can use it
-- Add `app.listen(port)` to turn on our server, by default, it will listen to http://localhost.
+- Add `app.listen(PORT)` to turn on our server, by default, it will listen to http://localhost.
 When we work on our computers, we have to pick a port.
 Usually ports for servers that we'll be building are in the numeric range of 3000 - 9000.
 When we host our projects on the web, the port will be automatically configured for us

 We are going to add a little bit more complexity to this set up so that we can start to bring in some more best practices into our app.